 CV

-Forbes: "These Colors Are Corporate Trademarks.
+Forbes (review): "These Colors Are Corporate Trademarks.
 A Danish Artist Coopted Them To Make A More Truthful Logo"

 Berlingske: Interview med Hannibal Andersen